 RONALD McDONALD HOUSE FAMILY SUPPORT COMMITTEE

-The JLA developed and works collaboratively with IceBox Ministries, Inc to plan and coordinate classes to mentor adults impacted by generational poverty to help them gain access to the tools they need to break the cycle of poverty.
-Classes are held monthly from September to May.
+The JLA developed and works collaboratively with Icebox Ministries to plan and coordinate classes to mentor adults impacted by generational poverty to help them gain access to the tools they need to break the cycle of poverty.
+Classes are held biweekly from October to December.

-The JLA is proud to be a member of the Georgia State Public Affairs Committee (SPAC), an organization of twelve (12) member leagues, who’s mission is to engage in project-driven legislative advocacy efforts.
-SPAC is a non-partisan collective voice of over 10,000 women across the great state of Georgia.
+The JLA is proud to be a member of the Georgia State Public Affairs Committee (SPAC), an organization of twelve (12) member leagues, whose Mission is to engage in project-driven legislative advocacy efforts.
+SPAC is a non-partisan collective voice of more than 10,000 women across the great state of Georgia.
 The JLA provides two representatives each year.
-The purpose of SPAC is to
+The purpose of SPAC is to:

-- To support select state and national issues that support League Projects under the focus areas of education, health, welfare and issues as they impact Georgia’s women and children
+- Support select state and national issues that support League projects under the focus areas of education, health, welfare and issues as they impact Georgia’s women and children.

 - Facilitate the exchange of information from community-based projects to policy makers.